 Optimal- A system with expected stream channel sinuosity given the width and slope of the stream; a stream should have as many bends as pools, as described in 2.6.1, unless the pools were formed solely by scouring behind trees or snags.
 No evidence of dredging or artificial straightening.

 Refer to FD 9000-4 for areas along the bank that have eroded or have the potential for bank sloughing.
-Score artificially stable banks such as concrete according to bank stability, not according to natural vs. artificial stability.
+Score artificially stable banks such as concrete based on the stability of the bank , not according to natural vs. artificial stability.
 Determine the extent of erosion potential for the site and assign a Bank Stability score for each bank (The “left bank” is on your left when you are looking upstream).

 First, determine where “bankfull” is in relation to the height of each bank.
 Bankfull is defined as the stage at which channel maintenance is most effective and occurs on average every 1-2 years.
 For most natural Florida streams, bankfull is the height of the lowest bank, where the stream is connected to the floodplain.
 For stream sites with a wetland floodplain, bankfull is usually the elevation of the flat floodplain.
-For stream sites with an upland floodplain, bankfull is usually the inflection point on the bank.
+For stream sites with an upland floodplain, bankfull is usually the first inflection point on the bank.